-You know that saying by Les Brown, “Shoot for the moon and if you miss you’ll be among the stars”?Well, it is a very inspirational saying and it reminds me to dream big.
-It is so easy to become limited by own our small goals and low expectations and sometimes I think we all need to be reminded to dream bigger and then start a solid plan to get there.
-Well, Leon Scott Baxter reminded me that the same is true often for our children and remembering that as parents we need to dream big for them too.
+Leon Scott Baxter reminded me that as parents we need to dream big for our children too.
 Today, I am happy to have Leon Scott Baxter, the author of the newly released parenting book, (affiliate link) Secrets of Safety-Net Parenting: Raising Happy and Successful Children – The Common Denominator, and the founder of the website SafetyNetters.com share with us a little about having big dreams for your child.
-I will also share some more of my favorite dream big quotes at the end.
+I will also share my favorite dream big quotes at the end of the post.

 It’s Still Not Too Late To Have Big Dreams For Your Child

 Can you remember when you first took your baby home from the hospital?
 Do you recall looking at those perfect little toes and those chubby cheeks and thinking that your baby has the whole world in front of him?
 All doors were open.
 You had big dreams for your child.
 He could become a doctor, a professional soccer player, an actor or even the President of the United States.

 And, as your little one got older you saw he was really good at staying between the lines of his Barney The Dinosaur coloring book, or you were surprised at how well he sang in tune with those U2 songs on the throw-back station you always played in the car as you drove him to his play groups.
 He could be the next Van Gogh or maybe Bruno Mars.